Hand-rolled cavatelli with Nonna’s sugo, basil and ricotta

 • 2.

 Cut dough into six portions.
-Work with one portion at a time, keeping remaining dough covered.
-Using your palms, roll the dough out on a clean, lightly floured bench to create a long log, about 2cm thick.
+Working with one portion at a time, and keeping remaining dough covered, use your palms to roll dough out on a clean, lightly floured bench to create a long log, about 2cm thick.
 Cut into 1-2cm pieces and dust lightly with flour to prevent sticking.
-Place a piece of dough at the top of the gnocchi board and, using your thumb, push the dough down the board to create an elongated, ridged curl.
+Place a piece of dough at the top of the gnocchi board and, using your thumb, push dough down the board to create an elongated, ridged curl.
 Place on a floured tray and continue with remaining dough.
 Cover with a tea towel and set aside.

 • 3.